justinbt1/Multimodal-Document-Classification/report/README.md

 token term.

-The processed tokens were then converted to integers, this was achieved by creating a vocabulary set $V$ containing all unique tokens extracted from each document and mapping each to a unique integer value $v$.
-The first 2,000 processed tokens for each document are then mapped to their corresponding $v$ integer value in $V$ to create a vector of integers
-$T$ for each document.
-Any vectors with less than 2,000 integers are padded with 0 so that $|T| = 2,000$ giving a consistent input size for our models.
+The processed tokens were then converted to integers, this was achieved by creating a vocabulary set *V* containing all unique tokens extracted from each document and mapping each to a unique integer value *v*.
+The first 2,000 processed tokens for each document are then mapped to their corresponding *v* integer value in *V* to create a vector of integers *T* for each document.
+Any vectors with less than 2,000 integers are padded with 0 so that *|T| = 2,000* giving a consistent input size for our models.

 ## Image Pre-Processing

-The visual feature dataset consists of sequences of JPEG images, with each sequence $S$ representing the first ten pages of each document in the corpus.
+The visual feature dataset consists of sequences of JPEG images, with each sequence *S* representing the first ten pages of each document in the corpus.
 For documents in a non-image file format the pages were converted to image representations.
 For PDF format documents each page was converted to a single JPEG image using the Poppler PDF rendering